RajenDharmendra/HDFS-Spark/Spark/Analysis_ college_ student_data-set_Spark_RDD.md

 4. What is the average score of students in each subject per grade?

-5. For all students in grade-2, how many have average score greater than 50?
+5. For all students in grade-2, how many have average score greater than 30 and lesser than 40?